rockstor/rockstor-doc/services.rst

 Now that the Samba workgroup has been defined, and the NTP service configured and running, the AD service can be configured.
-To do so, click on the **wrench** icon and fill the form with the values corresponding to your AD domain.
+To do so, click on the **wrench** icon and fill in the form with the values corresponding to your AD domain.

 .. image:: images/services/ad_config.png